-A General Exclusion Principle The literature has debated whether certain players should be excluded from the competition (e.g., Baye, Kovenock and de Vries, 1993; and Fang, 2002).
-In contrast to previous studies that allow for outright exclusion, we consider implicit exclusion by setting identity-dependent biases.
-Under a general objective function that addresses broad concerns in contest design, we show that the optimal exclusion is monotone in the sense that exclusion always starts from the bottom-ranked contestants.
+Second, we establish a general exclusion principle.
+The literature has debated whether certain players should be excluded from the competition (e.g., Baye, Kovenock, and de Vries, 1993; and Fang, 2002).
+In contrast to previous studies that allow for outright exclusion, we consider implicit exclusion by setting biases.
+Under mild conditions, we show that the optimal exclusion is monotone in the sense that exclusion always starts from the the weakest.

-Maximizing Total Effort and the Expected Winner's Effort We apply our approach to the classical effort-maximizing problem.
-We demonstrate that to maximize total effort in an n-player contest, the optimum must involve at least three active contestants whenever a sufficient pool of potential contestants is available.
-As a result, a two-player setting is a knife-edge case, as it is suboptimal when the contest involves more than two players.
-Further, the optimum precludes the possibility of a "superstar," in the sense that an individual contestant's winning odds must be strictly less than 1/2.
-We then proceed to the objective of maximizing the expected winner's effort, which is popularly studied in the auction literature but less often in the contest literature, partly due to the nonadditivity and nonlinearity of the objective function.
-In contrast to maximization of total effort, we show that the optimum keeps only the two top-ranked contestants active.
+Third, we apply our approach to the classical effort-maximizing problem.
+To maximize total effort, the optimum must involve at least three active contestants whenever possible.
+A two-player contest is thus suboptimal and a knife-edge case.
+Further, the optimum precludes a "superstar," in that an individual contestant's winning odds must fall below 1/2.
+We then proceed to the maximization of the expected winner's effort and show that the optimum keeps only the two top-ranked contestants active.

-Leveling the Playing Field: Reexamined The literature on biased contests has centered on two fundamental questions: (i) Should the optimal contest equalize contestants' winning odds (leveling the playing field in terms of ex post equilibrium outcomes)? (ii) Should the contest rule favor weaker contestants vis-à-vis their stronger opponents (by leveling the playing field in terms of ex ante biased contest rules)?
-Our analysis systematically addresses these questions in a more general setting, and the results overturn the conventional wisdom.

-First, we demonstrate that to maximize total effort, a designer favors the weaker contestant in a two-player contest such that she always equalizes contestants' winning odds, which generalizes the conventional wisdom obtained in Tullock contest settings-i.e., $h(x_i) = (x_i)^r$.
-However, a perfectly leveled playing field is an artifact of bilateral competition.
-With three or more contestants, the ex ante strongest player can be the least likely winner.
-Contestants' equilibrium winning probabilities can even be nonmonotone with respect to the rankings of their prize valuations.5 We construct a parameterized setting and provide comparative statics that illustrate how the contest technology $h(\cdot)$ affects the equilibrium winning probability distribution in the optimum.
+Fourth, our approach allows us to reexamine the conventional wisdom of leveling the playing field.
+The literature has centered on two fundamental questions: (i) Should contestants' winning odds be equalized (i.e., leveling the playing field in terms of ex post equilibrium outcomes)? (ii) Should the contest rule favor weaker contestants vis-à-vis their stronger opponents (i.e., leveling the playing field in terms of ex ante contest rules)?
+Our analysis overturns the conventional wisdom.
+We show that equalized winning odds are an artifact of bilateral competitions.
+With three or more contestants, the strongest player may turn out to be the least likely winner; contestants' equilibrium winning probabilities can even be nonmonotone with respect to the rankings of their prize valuations.
+Further, we demonstrate that the contest rule may even upset the balance of the contest by favoring stronger contestants when more than two contestants are involved; the optimal biases can be nonmonotone, in the sense that a middle-ranked contestant is the most privileged.

-5In a standard lottery contest with $h(x_i) = x_i$, Franke, Kanzow, Leininger and Schwartz (2013) show in a numerical example that the optimal biased contest rule favors ex ante weaker contestants but does not fully level the playing field, in the sense that an ex ante stronger contestant wins with a larger probability.

-Second, we demonstrate that the optimum may even further upset the balance of the contest by biasing the rule in favor of ex ante stronger contestants; the optimal biases can be nonmonotone, in the sense that an ex ante middle-ranked contestant receives the most favoritism.
-A comparative statics analysis is conducted in a Tullock contest setting to illustrate the underlying logic.

 The rest of the paper proceeds as follows.
-Section 2 describes the contest model and introduces the design instruments and contest objectives.
-Section 3 sets up the contest design problem, develops a novel optimization approach, and characterizes optimal asymmetric contests.
-Section 4 discusses the conventional wisdom of leveling the playing field in detail, and Section 5 concludes.
-Proofs not in the main text are relegated to Appendix B.
+Section 2 describes the contest model and the optimization problem.
+Section 3 develops our optimization approach and characterizes the optimal contests.
+Section 4 reexamines the conventional wisdom of leveling the playing field, and Section 5 concludes.
+Appendix A lays out the microfoundations of the underlying contest model.
+Appendix B collects proofs that are not provided in the main text.